 First of all, we offer a free employability workshop during stage one.
 The workshop covers CV writing, exploring the hidden job market and interview techniques.

-We also have a career development team who are dedicated to finding jobs for trainees.
+We also have a career development team that are dedicated to finding jobs for trainees.
 We have established relationships with businesses across the UK and are constantly working to build more.